Curriculum Overview

 Art

-In KS4, pupils will have the opportunity of taking an Art GCSE at Beckmead College.
-This follows the Fine Art AQA syllabus.
+In KS4, students will have the opportunity of taking an Art GCSE following the Fine Art AQA syllabus.

 Cooking